Pantex Orientation

 International Offices

 The International Offices and the International Executive Council are responsible for the administration of the IBEW Constitution and provide guidance and assistance to Local Unions through District Offices.
 There are 11 districts across the United States and Canada.
-Each District is comprised of a geographical area that covers several states or provinces.
-We are in the 7th District, which covers Kansas, Oklahoma, Texas, New Mexico, and Arizona.
-Our International Vice President is Steve Spears, and our International Representative is Todd Newkirk.
+Each district is composed of a geographic area that covers several states or provinces.

 The Local Union Organization

 IBEW Local 602 was chartered in Amarillo in 1911.
-In November of 1999, Local Unions 460 Midland and 850 Lubbock were amalgamated into Local 602.
+In November 1999, Local Unions 460 Midland and 850 Lubbock were amalgamated into Local 602.
 With the addition of the two locals, IBEW Local 602 now covers 67 counties and 84,512 square miles.

 Basic Principles